cbaddeley/Synesthesia/README.md

 **Enter in Linux console:**

-pip install sysnesthesia-uf
+pip install synesthesia-uf

 syne

 ## Dependencies ##
-Included in the "install_requires" part of the setup.py file (should be installed when you run "pip install sysnesthesia-uf" )
+Included in the "install_requires" part of the setup.py file (should be installed when you run "pip install synesthesia-uf")

 ## Ubuntu Installs (still trying to see if you can install these with pip at all) ##
     sudo apt-get install ffmpeg